-The company has today released results for the full year to end June 2020 (link via Investegate).
+The company has this week released results for the full year to end 2021 (link via Investegate).

-Commenting on the results, CEO Phil Caldwell said:
+Commenting on expanding the business, CEO Phil Caldwell said:

 The company doesn't want to focus on fuel cell manufacturing but rather a technology licensing company working closely with a range of partners who are looking to adapt their business' and address the huge challenges posed by climate change.

 CWR - 1 Yr Share Price